Dangs-/the-playlist/README.txt

-Transform a poem into playlist usinng multi-executor and memcached python!!
+Transform a poem into playlist using multi-executor and memcached python!!

 Applicaion takes input in form of a poem and prepares a playlist of songs with the combination and permutations of words in poem: